SWE 2410 Lab 1: Checkers Pieces

 2. Now that your local repository matches that on the Git server, build, run, and test your solution to make sure it is completely working.
 Fix any issues and go back to step 1.

 3. Test your solution thoroughly, including that both regular and king pieces can move appropriately and that the game does not allow illegal moves.
+For example, see what happens if kings revisit the row where they are crowned.
 There are a surprising number of elements in this code, and it is very easy to add code that breaks existing functionality.

 See Canvas for additional directions on submitting solutions.